 Enforcement of security is done via court proceedings for which court fees are payable.
 The court will only initiate the proceedings once the secured creditor applying for the proceedings has paid a cost advance.

 No taxes apply to the granting and enforcing of security.
-However, if a land charge/mortgage is enforced by way of public auction, RETT (between 3.5% and 6.5% depending on the German federal state in which the property is located) is payable, for which the successful bidder and the property owner are jointly liable.
+However, if a land charge/mortgage is enforced by way of public auction, RETT of between 3.5% and 6.5% (depending on the German federal state in which the property is located) is payable, for which the successful bidder and the property owner are jointly liable.

-Additionally, interest on loans granted by a foreign lender and secured by German real estate would trigger German domestic income for the lender; ie, interest would in principle be subject to German income tax if no double tax treaty excludes a German right to tax this income.
+Additionally, interest on loans granted by a foreign lender and secured by German real estate would trigger German domestic income for the lender; ie, interest would in principle be subject to German income tax if no double-tax treaty excludes the German right to tax this income.

 The prohibition on financial assistance only applies to German stock companies (Aktiengesellschaften).
 If there is a control agreement or a profit transfer agreement (Beherrschungs- oder Gewinnabführungsvertrag) in place between the stock company and the financially assisted company, the prohibition on financial assistance does not apply.
-A transaction carried out in violation of the financial assistance rules is void.
+On the other hand, a transaction carried out in violation of the financial assistance rules is void.

-As a corporate benefit rule, managing directors are legally obliged vis-à-vis their company to act as prudent business people.
+As a corporate benefit rule, managing directors are legally obliged to act as prudent business people vis-à-vis their company.
 In upstream or cross-stream loans within a group, there is an obligation on the lending entity to take security if there is a credit risk in relation to the borrowing entity.
 Furthermore, the German Code of Corporate Governance applies to members of the managing board and the supervisory board of German listed stock companies.
 An infringement of corporate benefit rules does not lead to the invalidity of a transaction, but to the possible liability of the directors, managing board, and/or supervisory board.